Cult of the Divine

-There is this unique space where European folk traditional witchcraft meets Jewish magic.
+There is this unique space where Traditional Witchcraft meets Jewish magic.

-Let’s explore some areas where there is shared lore and perhaps a similar current of magic between European folk magic and Jewish witchcraft.
+Let’s explore some areas where there is shared lore and perhaps a similar current of power between European folk magic and Jewish witchcraft.

-- How Magic Entered the World: The Nephilim
+3. How Magic Entered the World: The Fallen Angels

-- A Crossroads of Traditional Witchcraft and Jewish Witchcraft
+5. A Crossroads of Traditional Witchcraft and Jewish Witchcraft: Magic from the Stars

 What is Traditional Witchcraft?